OWASP/CheatSheetSeries/cheatsheets/Threat_Modeling_Cheat_Sheet.md

 ### DREAD

-[DREAD](https://en.wikipedia.org/wiki/DREAD_%28risk_assessment_model%29), is about evaluating each existing vulnerability using a mathematical formula to retrieve the vulnerability’s corresponding risk.
+[DREAD](https://en.wikipedia.org/wiki/DREAD_%28risk_assessment_model%29), is about evaluating each existing vulnerability using a mathematical formula to retrieve the vulnerability's corresponding risk.
 The **DREAD** formula is divided into 5 main categories:

 - **D**amage - how bad would an attack be?
 - **R**eproducibility - how easy it is to reproduce the attack?